jontay999/CTF-writeups/HackTheBox/CyberSanta/Crypto/meet_me_halfway/README.md

 ## Thoughts

 - Learnt quite a bit about AES decryption and the different modes.
-- My first thought was of sending all 0s and XOR'ing it with the given ciphertext but that only work for CBC mode and not ECB mode
+- My first thought was of sending all 0s and XOR'ing it with the given ciphertext but that would only work for CBC mode and not ECB mode